Electronics engineer

-Electronic engineering is an exciting and fast paced industry.
-You could work in telecommunications, manufacturing, aerospace or robotics
+Electronic engineering is an exciting and fast paced industry which can see you working in areas such as telecommunications, manufacturing, aerospace or robotics

 As an electronics engineer, you'll design, develop and test components, devices, systems or equipment that use electricity as part of their source of power.
 These components include capacitors, diodes, resistors and transistors.

 You may be involved at any stage of a project including the initial brief for a concept, the design and development stage, testing of prototypes and the final manufacture and implementation of a new product or system.
-You'll work in project teams with colleagues in other branches of engineering.
+You'll typically work in project teams with colleagues from other branches of engineering.

 Types of electronic engineering